nicojs/typed-inject/README.md

   static inject = ['bar'] as const;
 }

+// Create 3 child injectors here
-const childInjector = rootInjector .provideValue('foo', 42)
+const childInjector = createInjector() .provideValue('foo', 42) // child injector can provide 'foo'
-  .provideFactory('bar', barFactory)
-  .provideClass('baz', Baz);
+  .provideFactory('bar', barFactory) // child injector can provide both 'bar' and 'foo' .provideClass('baz', Baz); // child injector can provide 'baz', 'bar' and 'foo'

+// Now use it here
+function run(baz: Baz) {
+  // baz is created!
+}
+run.inject = ['baz'] as const;
+childInjector.injectFunction(run);
 ```

 In the example above, a child injector is created.
 It can provide values for the tokens `'foo'`, `'bar'` and `'baz'`.
 You can create as many child injectors as you want.

-The `rootInjector` always remains stateless.
-So don't worry about reusing it in your tests or reusing it for different parts of your application.
-However,
-any ChildInjector _is stateful_.
-For example, it can [cache the injected value](#-control-lifecycle) or [keep track of stuff to dispose](#-disposing-provided-stuff)
+Injectors keep track of their child injectors and values they've injected.
+This way it can provide functionality like [cache the injected value](#-control-lifecycle) or [keep track of stuff to dispose](#-disposing-provided-stuff).

 <a name="decorate-your-dependencies"></a>